PedestrianDynamics/PedPy/docs/source/dev/index.rst

 .. image:: ../images/github_fork_01.png

-Afterwards you specify where you to work, this is usually just your GitHub Account.
+Afterwards you specify the location of the fork, this is usually just your GitHub Account.

 .. image:: ../images/github_fork_02.png